CatalystoEyes/PasswordWizard/README.md

 # PasswordWizard

 Welcome to the PasswordWizard application!
-This service, built with Express and Vue, generates random passwords using bcrypt to enhance security.
+This service, built with Golang and Vue, generates random passwords using bcrypt to enhance security.

 ## Overview